nesbox/TIC-80/README.md

-This fork will be targeted for iOS port.
+This fork will be targeted for iOS and tvOS ports.

 Please init and update submodules before building the project.